iscoe/ISC_AML_2018/README.md

 ## Quick Start

-- [.src/Makefile] provides examples of how one can create submissions (for attack and defense)
+- The [Makefile](./src/Makefile) provides examples of how one can create submissions (for attack and defense)